 Judges are the worst – the most deviant.
 They’ll do anything the FBI tells them to do.

 I’m sixty-seven years old – a long way from 5th grade – and it still hasn’t ended.

 My nephew Alex went to boot camp at Parris Island yesterday.
 He joined the marines.
 For those who think only disadvantaged kids go, this was not the case with Alex.
 There are young men and women, no matter their status, who really do want to serve their country – people who want to step up to protect all those they hold dear.

-We all know people who have served.
-My hope is that the presidential candidates will not forget them once they have served – which continues to happen, no matter who the president happens to be in any given year or election cycle.
+We all know people who have served their country.
+My hope is that the presidential candidates will not forget them once they’ve served – which continues to happen, no matter who the president happens to be in any given year or election cycle.

 Veterans need action.
 Now.
 Not next election cycle when that empty promise can be used again to get elected or re-elected.

-For now, I am like any other family member hoping that our loved one, who puts him/her self into harms way for the rest of us, returns to us.
+For now I am like any other family member hoping that a loved one who puts himself into harms way for the rest of us, returns to us.

 Thank you Alex – I love you big as the sky that you are – forever.

 This is what I got from Jim Cramer’s recent book called GET RICH CAREFULLY – a book Steve got me at the library, thinking I might be interested.